Téa Mutonji: Early life

 Born in the Democratic Republic of the Congo, Mutonji came to Canada with her family when she was young and grew up in the Scarborough district of Toronto and in Oshawa.
 While living in Scarborough, she worked in the service industry.
-She then studied media studies and creative writing at the University of Toronto Scarborough, and planned to go to law school when she was selected as the first writer to be published by VS. Books, Vivek Shraya's new Arsenal Pulp Press imprint for emerging writers of colour.
+She then studied media studies and creative writing at the Scarborough campus of the University of Toronto, and was planning to go to law school when she was selected as the first writer to be published by VS. Books, Vivek Shraya's Arsenal Pulp Press imprint for emerging writers of colour.

 Works

 Shut Up You're Pretty, published in 2019, is a collection of linked short stories about a young girl's coming of age in Scarborough's Galloway neighborhood.
-The novel centers around Loli and her experiences, which include her move from the Democratic Republic of the Congo to Canada, her sexual experiences, grappling with gender roles, and issues revolving around poverty and consent.
+The novel centers around Loli and her move from the Democratic Republic of the Congo to Canada, sexual experiences, grappling with gender roles, and issues revolving around poverty and consent.
 Mutonji wrote the novel in part to counter negative stereotypes of the neighbourhood with a narrative that depicted some of her own more positive experiences of having lived there.

-Currently, Mutonji is working on an anthology with Adrian De Leon and Natasha Ramoutar.
-The anthology focuses on Scarborough writing.
+In 2026, Mutonji released her debut novel, My Person, centered around two lifelong friends, one of which asks for distance in their relationship.

 Themes

 In an interview with CityNews, Mutonji stated that she writes from an "activist lens".

-Mutonji describes that being called pretty is not a compliment.
-It is offensive because it prioritizes women’s physical appearance and overshadows every other attribute a woman can be.
+Mutonji has expressed that being called pretty is not a compliment.
+It is offensive because it prioritizes women’s physical appearance and overshadows other attributes.
 Instead, Mutonji describes a shift that is happening where women demand that their character is looked at first.

 Accolades

-In 2017, the Ontario Book Publishers Organization named Mutonji an emerging writer of the year.
+In 2017, Mutonji was one of the winners of the Ontario Book Publishers Organization's What's Your Story? writing contest in the emerging Scarborough writer category, for her short story "There's a Bench Near the Scarborough Golf Club".

 In 2023 she was named one of the ten winners of the Journey Prize, in a special edition devoted to Black Canadian writers.

 Shut Up You're Pretty was selected for the 2024 edition of Canada Reads, where it was defended by actress Kudakwashe Rutendo.